-- 6. On the regulatory front, two very different scenarios are possible in the months ahead. - First, having skirted systemic collapses, in part due to the rapid deployment of new government facilities and other support mechanisms, and facing strong resistance from the private sector to new regulation and at least a temporary recovery of profits, the official community allows complacency to set in and the difficult reform agenda is allowed to languish. - Second, that the crisis has been so devastating and generated such a public backlash that every public body wants to be seen as responding vigorously.
+On the regulatory front, two very different scenarios are possible in the months ahead.

+- First, having skirted systemic collapses, in part due to the rapid deployment of new government facilities and other support mechanisms, and facing strong resistance from the private sector to new regulation and at least a temporary recovery of profits, the official community allows complacency to set in and the difficult reform agenda is allowed to languish. - Second, that the crisis has been so devastating and generated such a public backlash that every public body wants to be seen as responding vigorously.
 However, action on numerous fronts by the various public entities could result in over-regulation to a degree that certain markets may simply disappear and valuable financial innovations and products are blocked.

 Either outcome would be undesirable.
 Moreover, there is probably little appetite for removing ineffective or outdated regulations as this might be perceived as further deregulation.
-What needs to occur is that sensible and better regulation is designed and implemented-a Goldilocks solution-not too little, nor too much, but just right to do the job of preventing problems where markets fail to operate properly.
+Yet, more balancing of the costs and benefits of the proposed regulations is desirable.
+In short, what needs to occur is that sensible and better regulation is designed, implemented, and enforced-a Goldilocks solution-not too little, nor too much, but just right to do the job of preventing problems where markets fail to operate properly.

-7. The key questions as to what the future financial system will look like can be summarized as follows.
+The key questions as to what the future financial system will look like can be summarized as follows.
 Although formal answers are, at this point, a guess, the outlines-the contours-of the more probable responses can be described.